MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

 ### Additional settings in Power Pages

-The additional settings give you finer control over how users authenticate with your Azure AD identity provider.
+The additional settings give you finer control over how users authenticate with your Microsoft Entra identity provider.
 You don't need to set any of these values.
 They're entirely optional.

 - **Issuer filter**: Enter a wildcard-based filter that matches on all issuers across all tenants; for example, `https://sts.windows.net/*/`.